short-d/short/CONTRIBUTING.md

 distributed systems, machine learning vector optimization, computer vision algorithms excite you.
 - You make things happen independently.
 Not dreaming or talking about them.
 You deliver them all the way onto production!

-At the core team, the tech lead reserves the rights to move back to general community after missing 3 consecutive standups.
+At the core team, the tech lead reserves the rights to move you back to general community after missing 3 consecutive standups.

 ## Pull Request Process